GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/using-simulation-to-evaluate-a-tube-perception-algorithm-for-bin-picking/README.md

 <tube N description>
 ```

-Each tube is described as a graph (composed of nodes connected by edges).
-The format is as follows:
+Each tube is described as a "pseudo-graph".
+Each node is associated with a bifurcation or endpoint.
+In the simulated environment, each node represents a sphere, while each edge represents a cylinder.
+Please note that, unlike, "conventional graphs" where *ONE* edge connects two nodes, in this representation, there is an ordered set of edges connecting node A to node B, since there are multiple cylinder connecting two endpoints/bifurcations.
+The "order" of each of the P edges in the "path" connecting two nodes is given by the "order" property (which ranges from 1 to P).
+The nodes' radii is the same as the cylinder's radii since all of the datasets contain tubes with constant radii throughout their length.
+The format for a tube description is as follows:
 ```
 <ID> <number of nodes> <number of edges>
 <node 1 description>